Apr 12, 2019, 10:00 AM

 Alfalfa Winterkill

-Management can also play a role:
+Management can also play a role

-• Poor fertility – particularly low potassium puts alfalfa at risk
+• Poor fertility – particularly low potassium puts alfalfa at risk as the roots cannot make enough “anti-freeze” that keeps cells from bursting

-• Keep pH between 6.5 and 7
+• Keep pH between 6.5 and 7 for optimum nutrient uptake

 1. Stands slow to green-up: If the entire field is not greening up, give it more time – even if the neighbor’s field is greening up.
 It likely needs more heat and time to come out of dormancy.
 Field variation and soil type affects green up or winterkill.